loongson-community/loongarch-opcodes/README.md

   According to the manual, there's no mention of operand width anywhere, so remove the suffix unless more information is provided.

+* `rdtime` instructions are renamed `rdtick`.

+  Similarly named instructions exist in RISC-V as well; the LoongArch instructions return cycle counter data, instead of converted UNIX timestamp value, so their semantics are actually closer to RISC-V `rdtick`, and not `rdtime`.
+To avoid misleading people with RISC-V backgrounds, the instructions are renamed in hopes of lowering learning cost.

 ## Instruction format notation used in this repo

 The instruction format notation used in the official documentation has several